Why is Protein Powder Milky?

 Protein powders are a go-to supplement for those looking to boost their muscle growth and aid recovery after exercise.
-But why is protein powder always based on milk?
+But why does so much protein powder always feel so milky in taste and texture?

-Everywhere you go there are flavors based on chocolate, vanilla, or every kind of milk tea imaginable.
-This also means that a lot of protein tastes pretty bad when mixed with water, because the flavors only work well when they are strong and rich.
+Everywhere you go, there are flavours based on chocolate, vanilla, or every kind of milk tea imaginable.
+This also means that many people end up with a gritty protein shake when mixing with water, since those flavours are designed for creamy textures rather than a light, refreshing drink.

-In this article we'll explore why this is the case, covering the production of whey protein, the elements contributing to its milky aspect, advancements in making it taste better, and various ways to enjoy protein powder beyond just shakes.
+In this article we'll explore why this happens, covering the production of whey protein, the elements that create its distinctive protein powder texture, the flavour challenges, and modern ways to enjoy protein powder without the heavy, milky mouthfeel.

 From Dairy to Powder